maartenba/myget-documentation/how-to/working-with-upstream-package-sources.md

 * npm: http://registry.npmjs.org
 * Maven: https://repo1.maven.org/maven2

-To configure an additional package source for your MyGet feed, navigate to _Feed Settings > Package Sources_.
-Then click _Add Package Source_ and select the package source type you want to add.
+To configure an additional upstream source for your MyGet feed, navigate to _Feed Settings > Upstream Sources_.
+Then click _Add Upstream Source_ and select the package source type you want to add.

 ![](/assets/add package source button.png)

-A dialog will prompt your for package source information and will also expose a few common presets for you to take advantage of.
+A dialog will prompt your for upstream source information and will also expose a few common presets for you to take advantage of.

-### Package Source Credentials
+### Upstream Source Credentials
 If you have any access privileges to other MyGet feeds, you will see those in the MyGet Feeds presets, so you can easily build a chain of package sources to facilitate a [package promotion flow](/how-to/working-with-upstream-package-sources.md#using-a-feed-as-a-staging-area-push-upstream).

 ![](/assets/add package source - MyGet preset.png)